awstringer1/aghq/README.md

 # AGHQ: Adaptive Gauss Hermite Quadrature for Bayesian Inference

-This package implements Bayesian inference using Adaptive Gauss-Hermite Quadrature, as specified in our paper in preparation.
-See also the accompanying [software paper](https://arxiv.org/abs/2101.04468), available on arXiv.
+This package implements Bayesian inference using Adaptive Gauss-Hermite Quadrature, as specified in [our paper](https://arxiv.org/abs/2102.06801) **Stochastic Convergence Rates and Applications of Adaptive Quadrature in Bayesian Inference** with Yanbo Tang and Blair Bilodeau.
+See also the accompanying [vignette](https://arxiv.org/abs/2101.04468), available on arXiv.

 You can install the development version from Github: